socomsystems/documentation/developer_manual/design/navigation.rst

 Introduction
 ===============

-The navigation section of any Nextcloud app is the left sidebar.
+The navigation section of any cyfrSpaces app is the left sidebar.
 It is basically composed of

 * a primary action button